OsamahAnsari/ProjectTalos/_posts/2020-09-23-interviews-researching-experimentation.md

 After a quick Google search I found a promising old [YouTube tutorial](https://www.youtube.com/watch?v=axF_nHHchFQ).
 However, after I started to follow along, I quickly realized that Unity made some major overhauls to their system since the video's release.
 Luckily, the creator of the video wrote an [extensive tutorial](https://www.immersivelimit.com/tutorials/unity-ml-agents-penguins) for *Unity ML-Agents Version 0.14.0*.

 As I proceeded to follow the tutorial, I went on to install the ML-Agents Toolkit on my own Unity.
-But then I noticed something, *Unity ML-Agents Version 1.4.0*.
+But then I noticed something, I installed *Unity ML-Agents Version 1.4.0*.
 I thought to myself, "It is only shifted over by one decimal place, how bad could it be?"
 Not to keep you in suspense, it was BAD.

-After noticing the significant version discrepancy, I thought it would be a good idea to get aquainted with the possibilities of the Unity ML-Agents Toolkit,through their included examples, before getting discouraged by the inevitable problems I knew I would run into.
+After noticing the significant version discrepancy, I thought it might be a good idea to get aquainted with the possibilities of the Unity ML-Agents Toolkit, through their included examples, before getting discouraged by the inevitable problems I knew I would run into.
 Let's just say, I was fairly impressed.

 ![ML-Agents PushBlock Demo](https://i.imgur.com/DyadSMQ.gif "ML-Agents PushBlock Demo") Just look at those little guys go!